natekandler/jquery_challenges/README.md

 ### Release 2: Make a functioning counter
 Let's open the counter.html file.
 We have a nice looking counter but it doesn't do anything yet.

+- counter functionality
+- add and remove styling with set timeout

 ### Release 3: Count by numbers other than one